bucc-dev/bucc-webapp-admin-backend/README.md

  * @throws {ErrorHandler} If the user does not have the required permission.
  */

-// scope = 'others' - implying the authenticated user does not own the target resource for CRUD operations await checkUserPermission(req.user, 'users', 'read', targetUserId);
+// setting resourceOwnerId implies: scope = 'others' - implying the authenticated user does not own the target resource for CRUD operations await checkUserPermission(req.user, 'users', 'read', targetUserId);

 // scope = 'own'